Our power supply business began in fiscal 2002 and contributes to the stable supply of electricity in the region.

 We are constructing a 1.25 million kW power station on land adjacent to the Moka Plant in Tochigi Prefecture.
 A contract for power and gas supply was formed with Tokyo Gas Co., Ltd. in September 2014, with plans to begin operation of the No. 1 unit in the second half of 2019 and the No. 2 unit in the first half of 2020.
 The power plant will receive city gas from Tokyo Gas, which it will utilize as fuel for the state-of-the-art GTCC systems, offering one of the highest levels of generation efficiency in Japan.
 As Japan’s first full-scale inland thermal power station, we believe the power plant will help contribute to a stronger energy infrastructure through dispersed generation and regional development.

-Upstream operations at Kobe Works are scheduled to end in 2017.
-As a result, we are pursuing plans to construct a 1.3 million kW power station on the site of the works' blast furnace.
-A contract for power delivery was formed with The Kansai Electric Power Co., Inc. on March 2015.
-Environmental assessments are currently underway, with plans to begin operation of the first of two plants in fiscal 2021.
+After shutting down upstream operations at Kobe Works in 2017, we are now constructing a 1.3 million kW power station on the site of the Works' blast furnace.
+A contract for power delivery was formed with The Kansai Electric Power Co., Inc. in March 2015.
+We are aiming to start up the No.3 unit in fiscal 2021 and the No.4 unit in fiscal 2022.
 The new power station will feature cutting-edge, ultra-supercritical generating equipment.
 As an urban power station, it will also feature advanced environmental equipment of the highest standards suitable for the location.

 |Power plant||Fuel||Capacity||Generation method||Commencement of supply|